‘The Young And The Restless’ Recap For Thursday, August 2: Devon Places All Blame On Lily!

 Across the hall, Charlie got irritated with Shauna, and Neil blamed Cane for keeping the secrets.
 Things in the Hamilton/Winters family will forever be changed.

-At The Club, Victor (Eric Braeden) rented out the dining room as a surprise for his family minus Nick (Joshua Morrow) to show his appreciation.
+At The Club, Victor (Eric Braeden) rented out the dining room as a surprise for his family, minus Nick (Joshua Morrow), to show his appreciation.
 Nikki (Melody Thomas Scott) was pleasantly surprised, and Victoria (Amelia Heinle) and Summer (Hunter King) also reacted positively to his overture.
 After a pleasant time together, Victor wanted to go for a walk with Nikki in Chancellor Park, but she wouldn’t.
 She told her husband that she couldn’t accept that Nick wouldn’t be a part of their family.

-Speaking of Nick, he attempted to get Summer to work for Dark Horse, but she insisted she appreciated where she already worked.
+Speaking of Nick, he attempted to get Summer to work for Dark Horse, but she insisted that she appreciated where she already worked.
 Later, he tried to lure Victoria, and while she praised his real estate deals and expressed admiration, she told her brother that Victor truly appreciated her work at Newman Enterprises.
-He reminded her of all the terrible things Victor had done, but she insisted he’d changed.
+He reminded her of all the terrible things that Victor had done, but she insisted that he had changed.
 Despite working on opposite sides, they reconciled as brother and sister.

-Finally, Phyllis goes to find Billy (Jason Thompson) at Jabot, and he surprised her by keeping her out of his office.
+Finally, Phyllis went to find Billy (Jason Thompson) at Jabot, and he surprised her by keeping her out of his office.
 She thought he had a poker game going on, but he showed her it wasn’t.
 However, he wouldn’t tell her exactly what was going on with the businessmen in the room.
 Phyllis realized Billy had something up his sleeve.

 Check out The Young and the Restless spoilers from Inquisitr to find out what happens tomorrow.